Asymptotic Theory for Regularized Estimation in Functional Time Series Models: Introduction

+Third, we provide a bias–variance decomposition of the mean squared prediction error (MSPE), separating the effects of regularization bias, truncation bias, and estimation variance.
+This decomposition yields interpretable insights into the role of the regularization parameter and demonstrates the superior stability of the proposed method relative to conventional truncation-based estimators.

+Complementing the theory, we conduct extensive simulation studies and apply the proposed method to multivariate functional data collected from wearable sensors.
+The empirical analysis confirms the theoretical properties and illustrates the model’s capacity to capture fine-grained temporal dynamics.
+A novel visualization scheme is further proposed to display estimated operators in three dimensions, facilitating intuitive interpretation of functional dependencies.

-The remainder of this paper is organized as follows.
-Section \ref{sec: preliminaries} introduces the FAR($p$) model in Hilbert space and derives the Yule-Walker equations.
-Section \ref{sec: Yule-Walker estimators} establishes identifiability and constructs the Yule-Walker estimators.
-Specifically, Section \ref{sec: example} concretizes the framework to $L^2$ spaces.
-Asymptotic properties, including consistency, CLT, and MSPE results, are presented in Section \ref{sec: asymptotic results}.
-Section \ref{sec: simulation} reports simulation studies and Section \ref{sec: real data} applies our methods to real-world wearable device data.
-Section \ref{sec: conclusion} concludes the paper and discusses future directions.
-All proofs are provided in the supplementary materials.
+The remainder of the paper is organized as follows.
+Section~\ref{sec: preliminaries} introduces the FAR($p$) model in Hilbert space and derives the Yule–Walker equations.
+Section~\ref{sec: Yule-Walker estimators} presents identifiability conditions and constructs the regularized estimators, with Section~\ref{sec: example} illustrating the framework in $L^2$ spaces.
+Asymptotic properties, including consistency, asymptotic normality, and MSPE, are developed in Section~\ref{sec: asymptotic results}.
+Section~\ref{sec: simulation} reports simulation results, and Section~\ref{sec: real data} applies the proposed methodology to wearable sensor data.
+Section~\ref{sec: conclusion} concludes with remarks and future directions.
+Proofs are provided in the supplementary material.